FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 This scenario presents us with a problem, since relying solely on a limited number of chunks without overlap can lead to incomplete or inaccurate answers, particularly when dealing with queries that require information spanning multiple chunks.&#x20;

-Chunk overlap help with this issue by ensuring that a portion of the textual context is shared across consecutive chunks, **increasing the likelihood that all relevant information for a given query is contained within the retrieved chunks**.
+Chunk overlap helps with this issue by ensuring that a portion of the textual context is shared across consecutive chunks, **increasing the likelihood that all relevant information for a given query is contained within the retrieved chunks**.

 In other words, this overlap serves as a bridge between chunks, enabling the LLM to access a wider contextual window even when limited to a small set of retrieved chunks (top K).
-If a query relates to a concept or piece of information that extends beyond a single chunk, the overlapping regions increase the likelihood of capturing all the necessary context within the retrieved set.
+If a query relates to a concept or piece of information that extends beyond a single chunk, the overlapping regions increase the likelihood of capturing all the necessary context.

 Therefore, by introducing chunk overlap during the text splitting phase, we enhance the LLM's ability to: